numpy/numpy/doc/neps/nep-0054-simd-cpp-highway.rst

-There will be no changes in user-facing Python or C APIs: all the methods to control compilation and runtime CPU feature selection should remain, although there may be some changes due to moving to Meson and C++ without regards to the Highway/Universal Intrinsics choice.
+There will be no changes in user-facing Python or C APIs: all the methods to control compilation and runtime CPU feature selection should remain, although there may be some changes due to moving to C++ without regards to the Highway/Universal Intrinsics choice.

 The naming of the CPU features in Highway is different from that of the